wso2/docs-is/en/docs/using-wso2-identity-server/adding-and-Configuring-an-Identity-Provider.md

     blocking mode, the authentication flow is blocked until the provisioning happens while in the non-blocking mode, provisioning happens in a different thread.
-If you want to allow a user to access your application only if the user is authenticated and provisioned , then you should use blocking mode.
+If you want to allow a user to access your application only if the user is authenticated and provisioned, then you should use blocking mode.

     ### Configuring JIT provisioning for an identity provider